MooersLab/MooersLab/README.md

 ### Voice In Plus related

+This browser plugin applicaiton looks in Google Chrome and Microsoft's Edge.
+I depends on the browser's Speech-to-Text API.
+This API became degraded in Google Chrome in the fourth week of March 2024.
+The work-a-round is to switch APIs by using Microsoft Edge.
+The Plus account will be transferred between browsers automatically

 #### Generic
 - [Master basic Voice In commands with interactive Python quiz](https://github.com/MooersLab/voice-in-basics-quiz)
 - [Master basic Voice In commands with interactive quiz in Emacs](https://github.com/MooersLab/voice-in-basics-quiz.el)